 *A yurt is a 30' diameter circular tent made of wood and canvas.
 They have a permanent foundation, and are typically equipped with wood and/or propane stoves, couches, and bunk beds.

-From your Base Camp near Old Forge, New York you will explore the best of what the Southern Adirondacks has to offer by foot and bike!
-On this trip you will hike one or more peaks, such as Moose River Mountain, McCauley Mountain, or Bald Mountain (one of the most popular peaks in the Adirondack State park and explore the area surrounding Old Forge and the nearby town of Inlet by bike on the TOBIE Trail.
-Before heading back to campus, you will take a pit stop in Central New York to rappel down a local waterfall.
-Each evening, you will return to your tent campsites at a New York State Campground (with bathrooms and showers).
+From your Base Camp near Old Forge, New York you will explore the best of what the Southern Adirondacks has to offer!
+On this trip you will hike one or more peaks, such as Moose River Mountain, McCauley Mountain, or Bald Mountain (one of the most popular peaks in the Adirondack State park), and go on flatter hikes to explore nearby lakes such as Nick's Lake or Sis and Bubb Lakes.
+Each evening, you will return to your tent campsites at a New York State Campground.

-From your basecamp in the High Peaks Region you’ll explore some of the most beautiful and iconic spots in the area, including the opportunity to summit one or two of the 46 High Peaks, Cascade (4,098 ft.) and Porter (4,059 ft.).
-You’ll also experience the thrill of whitewater rafting on either the Black or Hudson River.
-On the last day you’ll head back to campus early and spend the afternoon at nearby Lake Moraine where you can try out canoeing or paddle-boarding.
+From your base camp in the High Peaks Region you’ll explore some of the most beautiful and iconic spots in the area, including the opportunity to summit one or two of the 46 High Peaks, Cascade (4,098 ft.) and Porter (4,059 ft.).
 Each evening, you will return to your tent campsites at a New York State Campground for dinner and a campfire.
 Though not as challenging as a "medium" Backpacking trip, this Day Hike features hikes that are a definite step up in difficulty from the other Day Hike options, but the views more than make up for the extra effort.